 But what the spherical bearings WILL do is to completely synchronize the coilover’s behavior to the actual machine’s behavior, with none of the lag, vagueness or friction of poly.
 When we invest in quality coilovers, the best thing we can do to fully exploit that exquisite, fully-adjustable damping potential is to not confuse it with squishy, sticky poly bushings!

 Double Adjustable standard; adjustable for both ride height and damping.
 Springs included.
 Contains three pre-assembled, bolt-in coilover assemblies; two front and one rear.
 100% bolt-in ready, two bolts per coilover and done.
 Features 18-position combined compression/rebound damping adjustment.
-Pre-adjusted to stock height, we also include a spanner wrench set for your own ride height refinements, for which you can go either lower or higher.
+Pre-adjusted to stock height, with spring spanner wrenches included for height adjustment.

 Spring seat bearing assembly